Linaro/lava/doc/v2/admin-lxc-deploy.rst

 basis `lxc_path` key is used in the dispatcher configuration as described in :ref:`dispatcher_configuration`

-Once the `lxc_path` key is set in dispatch configuration, both persistent and non-persistent containers will get created in this path.
+Once the `lxc_path` key is set in dispatcher configuration, both persistent and non-persistent containers will get created in this path.

 .. note:: LAVA does not have a mechanism to limit the amount of disk space such